Voyage of the Pera and Arnhem to Australia in 1623: Course

 After travelling along the south coast of New Guinea, they then made for Cape York Peninsula and the Gulf of Carpentaria.
-On 14 April 1623, they sailed past Cape Keerweer, the most southerly point reached by the Duyfken.
+On 14 April 1623, they sailed past Cape Keerweer, the most southerly point reached by Duyfken.
 Landing in search of fresh water for his stores, Carstenszoon first encountered a party of the Wik peoples.
 Persistent attempts by the Dutch to kidnap Wik men provoked aggressive responses and probably led to a skirmish with 200 Wik warriors at the mouth of small river he named as the Carpentier River, near Cape Duyfken.

 Carstenszoon reached the Staaten River before heading north again.
-From here the Pera and Carstenszoon returned to Ambon, while the Arnhem crossed the Gulf of Carpentaria, sighting the east coast of Arnhem Land.
+From here Pera and Carstenszoon returned to Ambon, while Arnhem crossed the Gulf of Carpentaria, sighting the east coast of Arnhem Land.

 Significance

-The voyage by the Pera and Arnhem was the tenth contact with Australia, as catalogued in the Landings List compiled by the Australia on the Map Division of the Australasian Hydrographic Society.
+The voyage by Pera and Arnhem was the tenth contact with Australia, as catalogued in the Landings List compiled by the Australia on the Map Division of the Australasian Hydrographic Society.
 A more detailed charting of the Gulf of Carpentaria and Arnhem Land was undertaken by Abel Tasman in 1644.